 The ethics briefing has been designed to serve as a guide on how to develop secure, traceable and non-discriminatory AI applications: the “fairness” and “diversity” values are particularly important for WeNet’s work, and the briefing underlines this direction, giving advice on how to apply them in practice.
 In this way, WeNet stands for integrated research in the sense of ethics and a value-led AI development.

-More information can be found here (German only): https://www.plattform-lernende-systeme.de/aktuelles-newsreader/ki-verantwortungsvoll-entwickeln-und-anwenden-plattform-lernende-systeme-veroeffentlicht-leitfaden.html
+For more information (German only): https://www.plattform-lernende-systeme.de/aktuelles-newsreader/ki-verantwortungsvoll-entwickeln-und-anwenden-plattform-lernende-systeme-veroeffentlicht-leitfaden.html